What financial protection might you already have?

 Employment and Support Allowance provides financial help to those unable to work due to illness or disability.

-In order to find out what you are entitled to, you will have to attend a Work Capability Assessment to determine to what extent your illness or disability affects your capacity to work.
+In order to find out what you’re entitled to, you’ll have to attend a Work Capability Assessment to determine to what extent your illness or disability affects your capacity to work.
 Payments will typically be in the £100 per week range.

 If you lose your job, you can get in touch with your local Jobcentre Plus or Jobs and Benefits Office to find out what benefits you might be entitled to.